 Gerri Nakirigya Lutaaya (she/her) belongs to the Ngonge clan within the Buganda kingdom.
 In pursuit of truth and justice, Gerri maintains a spirited zest and commitment to young people because of their potential to spark action, impact and change on society’s most pressing issues.
 With 8+ years of professional experience, Gerri has gained an in-depth understanding of the nonprofit sector working for internationally recognized charities including Invisible Children, United Nations Association in Canada and the Stephen Lewis Foundation.
 Gerri has completed a B.A.
 Hons. in Global Development Studies at Queen’s University and an M.A. of Philanthropy and Nonprofit Leadership (MPNL) from Carleton University.
 To complement her academic accomplishments, Gerri is grounded in Nelson Mandela’s challenge that “a degree means nothing unless you go out into the community to prove yourself” and most recently recognized as a 2019 Volunteer Toronto Legacy Award Nominee for her outstanding volunteer work.
 Born in Halifax, raised in Ottawa, and currently residing in Toronto, Gerri is a daughter, sister, singer, and baker working on her laugh lines.

 Kimalee Phillip (she/her) is an educator, organizer, consultant, and writer deeply committed to anti-colonial, anti-racist, and Black feminist ways of organizing, living, and loving.
 She has conducted qualitative and participatory research, and created and facilitated various workshops, curricula, and learning spaces across Canada, Ghana, Jamaica, and Grenada.
-She is currently a forum program associate with the Association of Women’s Rights in Development (AWID) and a senior equality officer (anti-racism) at the Canadian Union of Public Employees (CUPE) National.
+She has been a forum program associate with the Association of Women’s Rights in Development (AWID) and a senior equality officer (anti-racism) at the Canadian Union of Public Employees (CUPE) National.

 Anna Willats (she/her/they/them) has been a Toronto-based social justice activist, organizer and educator for over 30 years.
-As a professor and project coordinator at George Brown College, she helps to prepare women and trans people for employment in a variety of sectors.
+As a professor and project coordinator at George Brown College, she helped to prepare women and trans people for employment in a variety of sectors.
 She has worked on a wide variety of community development and engagement initiatives, most recently on skills and leadership development with members/participants, staff and management at Toronto-area drop-ins.
 Anna has extensive experience in governance and management of non-profit groups, campaigns and funds.
 She is committed to working collectively in a variety of ways for meaningful and progressive socio-economic and political change from the ground up!